Air Alps: First acquisition and refocus on Italy

 In the spring of 2001, the company was forced to declare bankruptcy on the back off a €34 million debt.
 A few months later, an alliance of 28 South-Tyrolean industrialists led by ham producer Franz Senfter acquired 85% of the shares, with the remaining shares purchased by the South Tyrol and Tyrol governments.
 The new investors made a €7 million capital infusion as Dietmar Leitgeb exited the airline and resigned as CEO.
 The brand name KLM Alps was dropped and operations resumed under the name Air Alps Aviation with a new corporate identity.
-The airline was forced to discontinue its codesharing with Swissair and subsequently ceased all flights to Zurich in the autumn of 2001.
+The airline was forced to discontinue its codesharing with Swissair and subsequently ceased all flights to Zürich in the autumn of 2001, due to Swissair’s bankruptcy.

 In 2002, former Alitalia and Alpi Eagles executive Dr. Aldo Bevilaqua was appointed as new CEO.
 A new strategy was established with a focus on Italy in general and South Tyrol in particular.
 A base was opened in Bozen with flights to Cagliari, Olbia, Napoli and Lamezia Terme in cooperation with Alitalia.
 In the summer of 2002, Air Alps began codesharing with Austrian Airlines on the route Vienna–Banja Luka and opened new routes from Vienna to München, Siena and Olbia as well as from Rome to Stuttgart and Bern.
 By acquiring a sixth Dornier 328 the company was able to continue its network expansion and open routes from Parma to Rome and Olbia.
 In 2002, Air Alps was operating two Dornier 328 from Innsbruck, two from Salzburg, one from Linz and one from Bozen.

 In 2003, the airline once again introduced new uniforms and acquired a seventh Dornier 328 (OE-LKG) to further expand its network.
-A new base was established in Bern, and flights began to Amsterdam as well as Elba, followed by additional routes from Zurich to Elba, from Stuttgart to Bologna and Lamezia Terme, from Bozen to Lamezia Terme, and from Bozen to Tortolì via Rome.
+A new base was established in Bern, and flights began to Amsterdam as well as Elba, followed by additional routes from Zürich to Elba, from Stuttgart to Bologna and Lamezia Terme, from Bozen to Lamezia Terme, and from Bozen to Tortolì via Rome.
 Plans were made to acquire five more Dornier 328–110, including two from the defunct Minerva Airlines.
 At the same time, Air Alps ended its cooperation with City Air on the route Berlin-Tegel–Linz–Salzburg.

 The airline's capital was increased again in 2003 by €16 million, and in 2004 flights began from Bozen to Munich in cooperation with Lufthansa.
 A new base in Brescia was planned, while flights from Bologna to Lamezia Terme were terminated.

-By 2004 the airline carried 400,000 passengers annually, up from 190,000 in 2001, 180,000 in 2000 and 72,000 in 1999.
+By 2004, the airline carried 400,000 passengers annually, up from 190,000 in 2001, 180,000 in 2000 and 72,000 in 1999.